 Current interests: role of the gut microbiome in the metabolic phenotype of hibernation; nitrogen recycling and protein balance during metabolic depression; metabolic fuel use during hibernation; emergent metabolic mechanisms of hypoxic survival; induction signals for hypoxic metabolic depression; applications of metabolic depression to human spaceflight.

 Though first a biologist, I am a musician and songwriter with numerous music projects.
-I am also passionate about aircraft, spacecraft, history, and vintage sports cars.
-And pasta.
+I am also passionate about aircraft, spacecraft and history.
+And Mazda Miatas.